 On September 25, 2018, the Board of Supervisors approved the Civic Center Master Plan.
 This Master Plan sets the framework for development and redevelopment within the Civic Center's 55-acre area for many years to come.

-One of the first steps will be to demolish the Annex attached to the former San Jose City Hall and establishment of transitional/permanent housing.
-The project also includes formation of a new Public Safety and Justice Center on the site of the former Private George L. Richey Armory.
-This project is now part of the County's newly created 10-year Capital Improvement Plan and will take its turn in line with other high priority projects of the County, such as replacement of Main Jail South.
+One of the first steps of the Master Plan was to demolish the Annex attached to the former San Jose City Hall.
+The Master Plan also includes formation of a new Public Safety and Justice Center on the site of the former Private George L. Richey Armory.
+This project is now being considered for the County's 10-year Capital Improvement Plan and will take its turn in line with other high priority projects of the County.

-At the same time, the Board directed staff to begin preparing a housing plan for the development of permanent affordable and supportive housing after demolition of the Annex is complete.
+The Board also directed staff to begin preparing a housing plan for the development of permanent affordable and supportive housing after demolition of the Annex is complete.
 Additionally, the Board directed staff to work with the City of San Jose regarding their offer to consider rezoning action quickly, to conform the zoning to the City's General Plan, and to process a conditional use permit for a new permanent housing project when one has been formulated.

 A notice will be sent to all those who have informed us of their interest in the Civic Center Master Plan and do stay tuned for upcoming community outreach meetings.